SACHSTech/ICS4U-native-gr11review-part2v3/README.md

 ### File IO

+#### File IO 1 - variance
+Given the name of a text file that contains a list of random numbers between 1-1000, write a method that returns the [variance](https://latrobe.libguides.com/maths/measures-of-variability#s-lib-ctab-21952082-2) of the values.
+<br>**Signature** `public static String variance(String filenametxt)`

+##### Example
+See the [example calculations here](https://latrobe.libguides.com/maths/measures-of-variability#s-lib-ctab-21952082-2).
+Test variance calculations against a data set using this [variance calculator](https://www.calculatorsoup.com/calculators/statistics/variance-calculator.php).

+#### File IO 2 - stDeviation
+Given the name of a text file that contains a list of random numbers between 1-1000, write a method that returns the [standard deviation](https://latrobe.libguides.com/maths/measures-of-variability#s-lib-ctab-21952082-3) of the values.
+<br>**Signature** `public static String variance(String filenametxt)`

+##### Example
+See the [example calculations here](https://latrobe.libguides.com/maths/measures-of-variability#s-lib-ctab-21952082-3).
+Test standard deviation calculations against a data set using this [standard deviation calculator](https://www.calculatorsoup.com/calculators/statistics/standard-deviation-calculator.php).

-#### File IO - iqRange
+#### File IO 3 - iqRange
 Given the name of a text file that contains a list of *sorted* random numbers between 1-1000, write a method that returns the [interquartile range](https://latrobe.libguides.com/maths/measures-of-variability#s-lib-ctab-21952082-1) of the values.
-**Signature** `public static String iqRange(String filenametxt)`
+<br>**Signature** `public static String iqRange(String filenametxt)`

 #### Example
 input.txt contains: